maxcell/spotify-app/README.md

 # Spotify Sample Project

-This is Prince Wilson's code submission for Newsela.
 This project is a small exercise of showcasing a React frontend.
 It is worth noting that the design is simplistic and there are no tests but these are both spaces that the code submission can be improved!

 ## Getting Started